ahmdrz/microsoft-vision-golang/README.md

 Nothing !
 I wrote this library on Golang 1.5.4 linux/amd64

-So it will work on Golang 1.5 or later
+So it will work on Golang 1.5 or later ( Tested on Golang 1.5 , 1.6 , 1.7 according to travis-cl )

 ### <b style="color:red;">RTFM !</b>